Shirly8/Sift/README.md

 # Sift

 Upload a bank CSV.
-In 15 seconds, get a ranked action plan with dollar amounts, merchant names, and specific next steps.
+Get a ranked action plan with dollar amounts, merchant names, and specific next steps.
 Ask a follow-up and the agent routes to the right computation tool, runs it on your real transactions, and explains the result.
 The LLM never generates numbers.

 ## Architecture